 • Safety event analysis

-Application for the vascular neurology fellowship program usually opens in December, two years before the starting date (for example, applications for a start date of July 2024 open in December 2022).
+Application for the vascular neurology fellowship program opens in December, 18-months before the starting date (for example, applications for a start date of July 2027 open in December 2025).
 To apply, please use the Electronic Residency Application Service (ERAS).

-Applicants should review the employment requirements for all Duke graduate medical education trainees at this page.
+Applicants should review the employment requirements for all Duke graduate medical education trainees.
 Applicants who do not qualify for employment cannot be ranked.

 Program Coordinator